retentioneering/retentioneering-tools/docs/source/user_guides/preprocessing.rst

 Preprocessing
 =============

-By preprocessing we mean any eventstream data transformation preceding applying analytical tool.
+By preprocessing we mean any eventstream data transformation preceding applying analytical tools.
 This process is crucial for analytical research.
 Some analytical methods are sensitive to data they accept as input, so the data must be prepared in a special way.
 Another case when the preprocessing arises is when you want to explore some parts of an eventstream (instead of the entire eventstream) so you have to truncate the data in an efficient way.
 Finally, often you want to clean and wrangle the data in order to remove technical, misleading events or user paths entirely.

-Preprocessing module allows you to treat all the data preparations efficiently.
-A core element of this module is :doc:`data processor <../api/preprocessing_api>`.
-This document doesn't cover the details on how data processors work, so if you haven't read :doc:`data processors user guide <../user_guides/dataprocessors>` so far, we recommend to do this.
+The Preprocessing module allows you to treat all the data preparations efficiently.
+The core element of this module is a :doc:`data processor <../api/preprocessing_api>`.
+This document doesn't cover the details on how each data processor works, so if you haven't read :doc:`data processors user guide <../user_guides/dataprocessors>` so far, we recommend that you explore it.

 Applying a single data processor in most cases is not enough for solving your practical preprocessing problem.
 In fact, preprocessing pipelines often involve multiple data processors, and requre complex splitting and merging logic.
 That's why it's natural to use graph structures to describe all these calculations.
-We introduce you *preprocessing graph* -- an object which organises all the preprocessing calculations.
+We introduce you to the *preprocessing graph* - an object which organises all the preprocessing calculations.

 The idea of preprocessing graph is simple.
 Each node of the graph is a single data processor.
 The nodes are linked according to the sequential order of the calculations.
 The graph root is associated with the original state of an eventstream.
-On the other hand, any graph node might be considered as a specific state of the original eventstream.
+On the other hand, any graph node may be considered as a specific state of the original eventstream.
 This state is comprehensively described by the sequence of data processors we apply following the graph path from the root to this specific node.

 Note that a preprocessing graph just frames the calculation logic.
-In order to get an eventstream state corresponding to a specific graph node, we need to run the calculation explicitly.
-See :ref:`Running the calculation <preprocessing_running_the_calculation>` section for the details.
+To get an eventstream state corresponding to a specific graph node, we need to run the calculation explicitly.
+See :ref:`Running the calculation
+<preprocessing_running_the_calculation>` section for the details.

 Case study
 ----------